saucelabs/sauce-docs/docs/orchestrate/quickstart-webdriverio.md

 `saucectl` requires access to a valid Sauce Labs account.

 :::tip Use Environment Variables
-`saucectl` detects your Sauce Labs credentials [environment variables](/basics/environment-variables) and prioritizes them over values in the `credentials.yml` file when both are present. **If you have set them, you may skip this step.** Not sure if you have them set?
+`saucectl` uses your Sauce Labs credentials as [environment variables](/basics/environment-variables) and prioritizes them over values in the `credentials.yml` file when both are present. **If you have set them, you may skip this step.** Not sure if you have them set?
 Run the following command to check:

 ```
 echo $SAUCE_USERNAME